 Description: 433 Midvale offers student housing in Westwood, right next to UCLA and within an easy thirty to forty minutes by Big Blue Bus to SMC.
 The property includes fully furnished apartments that are leased individually per person and they will be happy to roommate match.
 Double or triple occupancies are available and the rent per person will vary accordingly.

-Description: Your family in the USA!
+Description: USH is standing by to be your family in the USA!
 Students share an apartment with one to five other students.
 USH offers airport pick-up, telephone and answering machines in each apartment, free incoming fax service, tour packages, and weekly grocery shopping trips.
 All rooms are fully furnished; the building offers controlled access, a pool, laundry facilities, and is located near a bus stop.

 o 310.586.0709 | f 310.586.7509 | L2.AO@greystar.com